 The initial evaluation is scheduled after receiving a referral from your Veterinarian or Veterinary Specialists.
 This consultation is about 60-75 minutes.

 Our Certified Canine Rehabilitation Practitioner will thoroughly assess your pet’s gait, joint mobility, range of motion, proprioception, and muscle mass.
 Our CCRP will create an effective treatment plan after consulting with you and your Veterinarian.
-Weekly sessions, length of rehab plan, and a personalized home exercise program will discussed during this session.
+Weekly sessions, length of rehab plan, and a personalized home exercise program will be discussed during this session.

 Sessions will include a multi-modal approach based on evaluation and the condition being treated.